kkinnear/zprint/doc/reference.md

 implementation of `:sort-dependencies` as an example.

 This whole capability is largely firmed up.
-There are two styles that use this capbility: `:sort-dependencies` and `:sort-requires`.
+There are two styles that use this capbility at present: `:sort-dependencies` and `:sort-require`.

 #### :respect-bl? _false_